StefanoCumbo/SOFTWARE-ENGINEERING-221/README.md

 If you get auth id error then ask chat gpt u just need to add ur email and username.

-CHECK YOUR BEANCH NAME AND ONLY PUSH TO THAT BRANCH, CREATE ON IF YOU DONT HAVE ONE.
+CHECK YOUR BRANCH NAME AND ONLY PUSH TO THAT BRANCH, CREATE ON IF YOU DONT HAVE ONE.

 git add . //TO ADD ADD FILES THEN: